 This is part 2 in a series about different caches available to Android Gradle projects.
-In part 1 we walked about the benefits provided by Gradle’s cache of incremental builds and the build cache directory.
-In the second half here, we talk about Android’s build cache, the Gradle daemon, and dependency caching
+In part 1 I wrote about the benefits provided by Gradle’s cache of incremental builds and the build cache directory.
+In the second half here, I write about Android’s build cache, the Gradle daemon, and dependency caching

 Android’s build cache